dchid/AWS-Notes/Networking/API Gateway.md

     - *Edge-Optimised* (default) is accessible globally from every CloudFront Edge locations
     - *Regional* exposes endpoints within a single region
     - *Private* is accessible only within a VPC

+## Mapping

+- *Mapping Templates* can are JSON documents used to transform resquest and response data
+- Mapping templates can be used to:
+    - Perform many to one parameter mappings
+    - Override parameters after standard API Gateway mappings have been applied
+    - Conditionally map parameters based on body content or other parameter values
+    - Programmatically create new parameters
+    - Override status codes returned by your integration endpoint

 ## Cashing